Bail in the United States: Wealth bias

-US Vice President Kamala Harris talks about wealth bias and bail reform in 2017.
+Then California Senator Kamala Harris talks about wealth bias and bail reform in 2017.

 A common criticism of the system of cash bail is that it creates a system where wealthier defendants are less likely to be incarcerated pre-trial than poorer defendants, even if they are accused of the same crime and pose the same risk to the community and judicial process.

 In the high-profile cases of Bernie Madoff and Marc Dreier, the defendants avoided pre-trial detention despite huge flight risks, simply because they had the money to pay the court exorbitant sums.
 This is in accordance to the current interpretation of the Bail Reform Act of 1984, which allows the wealthy to avoid pretrial detainment by paying for highly restrictive measures that ensure constant supervision.
 This means that a poor defendant could end up held in jail while waiting for a trial, while a wealthy defendant would only face house arrest while waiting trial for the same offense.
 Bail reformists claim that this is a direct violation of the Fourteenth Amendment's Equal Protection Clause, which states that laws must be applied against all citizens equally.